misantamaria/deepvats-foundation/README.md

+**Previous note**:
-Previous note:  Please take into account this is a cleaned version for the researh paper <doi>.
-To check the current state of the application, take a look into (DeepVATS)[https://github.com/vrodriguezf/deepvats].
+Please take into account this is a cleaned version for the researh paper <doi>.
+To check the current state of the application, take a look into [DeepVATS](https://github.com/vrodriguezf/deepvats).

 # Deep VATS